Smalling Heads Roma To Win At Struggling Inter Milan - UrduPoint

 The hosts looked heavy favourites for the three points but the goal woke Roma, who were level nine minutes later.

-Starting up front in place of Tammy Abraham, Dybala had just been denied by a Samir Handanovic double save which also kept out Leonardo Spinazzola when he thrashed in his brilliant leveller from the Italy left-back's deep cross.
+Starting up front in place of Tammy Abraham, former Inter target Dybala had just been denied by a Samir Handanovic double save which also kept out Leonardo Spinazzola when he thrashed in his brilliant leveller from the Italy left-back's deep cross.

 However Roma settled and Smalling tipped the result in the away side's favour with his second of the season to give Mourinho a precious win against his old club.